Frequently Asked Questions for Radiologic Technology

 Note: As of the Fall 2011 term, PSYC 1030-General Psychology will replace General Psychology I or II.
 MATH 1530-Statistics and Probability (or higher level math course) will become the program's math requirement.

-In addition, the following college classes are recommended in order to improve a student's academic background: Software Applications, Fundamentals of Speech or Interpersonal Communication or Communication for Health Care Professionals, Medical Terminology, Physical Science I and II or Physics (non-calculus based) I and II, and other college level mathematics and science courses.
+In addition, the following college classes are recommended in order to improve a student's academic background: Computer Applications, Fundamentals of Communication, Medical Terminology, Physical Science I and II or Physics (non-calculus based) I and II, COL 1030 and other college level mathematics and science courses.

-A student preparing to make application to the Radiologic Technology Program should complete as many of the required general education courses and recommended courses as possible before the application deadline.
+A student preparing to make application to the Radiologic Technology Program should complete as many of the required general education courses and recommended courses as possible before the application deadline to be most competitive in the process.
 In all cases, high grades are important.

 Do I have to complete all the required general education courses before applying to the program?